odysseyalive/jstack/templates/shared/docs/template-development.md

 ## Template Submission

-When contributing templates to JarvisJR Stack:
+When contributing templates to COMPASS Stack:

 1. **Follow guidelines**: Adhere to all development guidelines
 2. **Complete documentation**: Include all required documentation